lindseypgill/hdoc-guide/hdoc-guide/getting-started/complex-edits.md

 ## Required Tools

 * Download and install [Visual Studio Code](https://code.visualstudio.com/)
 * Download and install [Node.js LTS](https://nodejs.org/en/)—the process below requires Node.js v18.x or better.
-You should stick with the Long Term Support (LTS) install of Node.js unless you are a Node expert and prepared to troubleshoot and manage any incompatibilities and tools configuration issues that may show up.
 ::: important
+While the hdoc-tools package should work with any version of Node.js, You should stick with the Long Term Support (LTS) install of Node.js **unless** you are a Node expert and prepared to troubleshoot and manage any incompatibilities and tools configuration issues that may arise.
+The Hornbill Docs team test our tells with LTS versions of Node.js to ensure things will work as expected.

-During the Node.js installation, you may be asked if you would like to automatically install the tools necessary to compile native modules.
+During the Node.js installation, you will be asked if you would like to automatically install the tools necessary to compile native modules.
 On Windows, the option will appear as so:
 <img src="_books/hdoc-guide/images/nodejs-setup.png" width="500px" />

 These tools are required by the HDocBook tooling, so you should either: